xumingming/storm-wiki/Tutorial.md

 Let's see how to run the `ExclamationTopology` in local mode and see that it's working.

 Storm has two modes of operation: local mode and distributed mode.
 In local mode, Storm executes completely in process by simulating worker nodes with threads.
 Local mode is useful for testing and development of topologies.
-When you run the topologies in storm-starter, they'll run in local mode and you'll be able to what messages each component is emitting.
+When you run the topologies in storm-starter, they'll run in local mode and you'll be able to see what messages each component is emitting.
 You can read more about running topologies in local mode on [[Local mode]].

 In distributed mode, Storm operates as a cluster of machines.
 When you submit a topology to the master, you also submit all the code necessary to run the topology.
 The master will take care of distributing your code and allocating workers to run your topology.
 If workers go down, the master will reassign them somewhere else.
 You can read more about running topologies on a cluster on [[Running topologies on a production cluster]].